Call 112 in case of emergency

 To register for the Bulgarian national health system you will need to go to your local National Revenue Agency (also known as NAP) to complete your paperwork.
 You can find the NAP locations here.

-Once you are registered you will be asked to present your Bulgarian residency card each time you visit your Doctor and when going to specialist doctors you will need a letter from your GP to obtain a free consultation or treatment.
+Once you are registered you will be asked to present your Bulgarian residency card each time you visit your Doctor and when going to specialist doctors you will need a letter (or online referal) from your GP to obtain a free consultation or treatment.
 Of course, this doesn’t apply to private clinics where you would need to pay regardless.

 When you arrive in Bulgaria you should also learn where your nearest emergency hospital is.